followthatfish/ruokarobo/README.md

   * Project has been created with the [standalone release of RED](https://github.com/nokia/RED/releases/tag/0.9.5)

 ### Installing
-1. Clone this repository or download a release(?)
+1. Clone this repository or [download a release](https://github.com/followthatfish/ruokarobo/releases/)
 2. Import the project to your IDE or Robot Framework environment of choice.
+Make sure the IDE knows where the Browser library and the files in this project are located.
 3. Create a folder called `secrets` to the root of the project.
 4. In the `secrets` folder create a file called `credentials.resource`.
 5. Open `credentials.resource` and add these variables: